 3-4-1 Player Zones

 The fullbacks can move forward when in possession, but their main priority is to defend.
-The central defender will always be defending and it is ideal if they have good speed, so they are not beaten by any runs.
+The central defender will always be defending, and it’s ideal if they’ve good speed, so they’re not beaten by any runs.

 3-4-1 Defensive Positions